GW2ToolBelt/GW2APIClient/README.md

 ## Supported Platforms

-The library is written in platform-independent Kotlin code and can be used on Android, JavaScript and the JVM and (possibly in the future) various native targets.
+The library is written in platform-independent Kotlin code and can be used on Android, JavaScript and the JVM and native targets.
 Currently, prebuilt binaries are only available for the JVM (and Android) and JS.

 ## Building from source